ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 ## 1. Solution Overview

-Solution 2 focuses on the education domain, specifically the subdomain of Career Path / Skill Gap Analysis.
+Solution 2 focuses on the education domain, specifically the subdomain of **Career Path / Skill Gap Analysis**.
 The purpose of this solution is to help students understand how close their current skills are to a selected career path and what skills they still need to learn.

-The system is designed as a semantic web-based prototype that uses XML as the structured data layer, XSD as the validation layer, RDF/RDFS as the semantic representation layer, SPARQL as the query layer, and Python as the implementation language.
+The system is implemented as a semantic web-based prototype using:

+- **XML** as the structured data layer
+- **XSD** as the XML validation layer
+- **RDF/RDFS** as the semantic representation layer
+- **SPARQL** as the semantic query layer
+- **Python** as the implementation language and terminal interface

-The main idea is that a student can enter their current skills and select a target career.
-The system then compares the student's skills with the required skills of that career and produces a skill gap analysis.
-The output includes matched skills, missing skills, missing skill priority, career readiness score, recommended courses, and alternative career suggestions.
+A student selects a target career and enters their current skills.
+The system then analyses the student's skills against the required skills of the selected career.
+The output includes matched skills, missing skills, missing skill priority, career readiness score, recommended courses, prerequisite skills, and alternative career suggestions.

 ## 2. Problem Addressed